PFunekoChauke17/PART-1---PC/README.md

 This website is created for N.W Hotel customers who wanna book via online.
 Customers get gallery tab so they can to see type of quality this hotel offers.
-The reason i created this was to offer also travellers a chance to book for accomodation without being at location of the hotel and customers can make request(preference) from whats being offered already by the hotel.
+The reason i created this was to offer also travellers a chance to book for accomodation without being at location of the hotel and customers can make request(preference) new services from whats being offered already by the hotel.